-Due to congestion in the Priority Level 3 (PL 3) parking areas (secured aircraft parking area) and show center, the Demo Team requires the use of a golf cart or similar at the show site and at the staged location (if applicable).
+- a.
+If rental cars are not allowed on the ramp at show site or the staged location, provide golf carts for demo team members and Heritage Flight Pilots to operate on the ramp. - b.
+If congestion in the Priority Level 3 (PL 3) parking areas (secured aircraft parking areas) and show center makes it too difficult to operate a rental vehicle, the Demo Team and Heritage Flight Pilot require the use of a golf cart or similar at the show site and at the staged location (if applicable). - c.
 If a golf cart is not available, please provide another independent mode of travel acceptable for a congested PL 3 area for the team while on the flight line.